-A new report from the U.S. Centers for Disease Control describes what kinds of choices teenagers are making.
-They conducted a survey about eating healthy foods and getting exercise.
+A new report from the U.S. Centers for Disease Control describes what kinds of choices teenagers are making when it comes to eating healthy foods and getting exercise.
 2,100 teenagers in our state took part in the survey.